geoffdavis/3DPrinterConfig/voronica/README.md

 #### SB2040 Toolhead via CanBoot

+This toolhead was originally configured using the CanBoot instructions from this document: [SB2040 and the curious case of disappearing firmware](https://docs.google.com/document/d/1yaRNuQxDxqgijE8YeJ2r9tUZgJZ4tXXjmrAiFyAfsek/edit)

+Once installed, the CanBoot firmware rarely, if ever, needs to be updated again.

+NOTE: to get the SB2040 into DFU mode, you need to stop klipper first, then power cycle the toolhead.
+The asiest way to do that at the moment is to pull the fuse in the underside electronics bay.

 1. `sudo service klipper stop`
-2. Power cycle toolhead by opening and closing the fuse panel on the bottom.
+1. Power cycle toolhead by opening and closing the fuse panel on the bottom.
-3. Find the CAN ID:
+1. Find the CAN ID:

     ```bash
     cd ~/CanBoot